Lucas-Val/Lucas-Val/README.md

 - 🎓 Master’s student in **Data Science**
 - 🌱 Lifelong learner, always chasing new ideas and skills
 ---

-📌 This GitHub is where I share projects, practice code, and document my learning journey in data science.
+📌 This GitHub is where I share projects, practice code, and document my learning journey in data science and data analytics.